makersacademy/side-project-challenge/README.md

 # Side project challenge #

-Politweet allows you to keep track of politicians twitter feeds.
+Politweet allows you to keep track of politician's twitter feeds.